shmick/Espresso-PID-Controller/README.md

 connected to an Arduino controller that controls a Solid State Relay (SSR) to control power to the small boiler inside the espresso machine.

+### 2020-12-28 Update
+* Update to IotWebConf 3.0
+* Add MQTT config parameters to web portal
+* Use ArduinoJson for reading and generating JSON
+* Lots of code cleanup and comments added

 ### 2020-12-20 Update
 * Code cleanup, leaving only the IotWebConf bits in place
 * Enable IotWebConf httpUpdater for OTA updates